-For searches you would like to run on a regular basis, users can save searches for future reference by using MyAgBioTechNet.
-To save a search visit the recent search tab from the MyAgBioTechNet page and click on the save search button saved searches tab allows the user to conduct a saved search by clicking on the blue search string displayed.
-For each saved search there is also an option to set up an RSS feed which automatically notifies the user when new records relating to that search string are added to AgBioTechNet.
+For searches you would like to run on a regular basis, users can save searches for future reference by using MyCABI.
+To save a search visit the recent search tab from the MyCABI page and click on the green plus which is the save search button.

+To view your saved searches click on the saved searches tab.
+The saved searches tab allows the user to conduct a saved search by clicking on the blue search string displayed.
+For each saved search there is also an option to set up an RSS feed which automatically notifies the user when new records relating to that search string are added to AgBiotechNet.
 These notifications can be viewed through all RSS readers such as Microsoft Outlook and Feedly.
 To find out more about RSS and how to setup an account with an RSS reader read more here.
-To set up an RSS feed for your search string click on the RSS feed button
+To set up an RSS feed for your search string click on the RSS feed button.